Sixth Form Student Bursary

 Who is eligible to apply for the 16 to 19 Bursary?

 - Students must satisfy one or more of the following criteria:

 - Be aged 16 or over and under 19 at the start of the academic year in which they start their programme of study (the start of the academic year is 31 August 2022).

 - Students should be participating in provision that is subject to inspection by a public body that assures quality (e.g. Ofsted) and must also be funded within the relevant guidelines.

-- Students must meet the residency criteria in the ESFA funding regulations for post-16 provision 2019 to 2020.
+- Students must meet the residency criteria in ESFA funding regulations (https://www.gov.uk/government/publications/advice-funding-regulations-for-post-16-provision) for post-16 provision in the 2022-2023 academic year.
 The regulations set out the evidence that institutions must see to confirm eligibility.

-- Proof of evidence will be required to support the application and could include:
+- Most recent proof of evidence will be required to support the application and could include: